Anthony Ponomarenko: 2024–2025 season: Two Grand Prix medals

 In advance of the 2025 U.S. Championships in Wichita, Carreira, Ponomarenko, and their coaches made revisions to their Carmen program, aiming for "a really refreshed look," which also included new costuming.
 Competing in Wichita, they finished second in both segments, claiming their second consecutive national silver medal, with Ponomarenko opining that they were skating "a step closer to what we can do in practice."

+Assigned to both major ISU championships, Carreira/Ponomarenko came fourth at the 2025 Four Continents Championships in Seoul, South Korea, finishing 3.96 points behind Canadian bronze medalists Lajoie/Lagha.